-We have cash equivalents and investments, which at September 30, 2023 March 31, 2024 comprised money market funds, commercial paper, corporate bonds, term deposits, U.S. government bonds, agency bonds U.S. Treasury bills, and U.S. Treasury Inflation-Protected Securities bills.
-Cash equivalents and investments at December 31, 2022 December 31, 2023 also included municipal bonds commercial paper and certificates of deposit U.S. Treasury inflation-protected securities.
+We have cash equivalents and investments, which at March 31, 2024 June 30, 2024 comprised money market funds, corporate bonds, term deposits, U.S. government bonds, agency bonds and U.S. Treasury bills.
+Cash equivalents and investments at December 31, 2023 also included commercial paper and U.S. Treasury inflation-protected securities.
 See additional disclosure regarding the fair value of our cash equivalents and investments in Note 3.
 Debt investments are classified as available-for-sale and realized gains and losses are recorded using the specific identification method.
-Included in the balance of other long-term assets as of September 30, 2023 March 31,

-2024 and December 31, 2022 December 31, 2023 was \$5.9 million \$8.1 million and \$4.3 million \$7.6 million, respectively, related to corporate-owned life insurance policies, which are used to fund our deferred compensation plan.
+Included in the balance of other long-term assets as of March 31, 2024 June 30, 2024 and December 31, 2023 was \$8.1 million and \$7.6 million, respectively, related to corporate-owned life insurance policies, which are used to fund our deferred compensation plan.
 We determine the fair value of insurance contracts by obtaining the cash surrender value of the contracts from the issuer, a Level 2 valuation technique.

-We have an investment in marketable securities, for which changes in fair value are recorded in the condensed consolidated statement of operations as unrealized gain or (loss) on marketable securities, which is included in interest and other income, (loss), net.
+We have an investment in marketable securities, for which changes in fair value are recorded in the condensed consolidated statement of operations as unrealized gain or (loss) on marketable securities, which is included in other income (loss), net.

-We have strategic investments in eight various unconsolidated affiliates as of September 30, 2023 March 31, 2024.
+We have strategic equity investments in various unconsolidated affiliates privately held companies as of March 31, 2024 June 30, 2024 and December 31, 2023.
 The estimated fair value of the investments was determined based on Level 3 inputs.
-In determining the estimated fair value of our strategic investments in privately held companies, we utilize observable data available to us as discussed further in Note 6.7.
+In determining the estimated fair value of our strategic equity investments in privately held companies, we utilize observable data available to us as discussed further in Note 7.

-We have convertible senior notes, for which the The fair value of our 2027 Notes is determined based on the closing trading price per \$1,000 of the Notes as of the last day of trading for the period.
-We consider the fair value of the Notes at September 30, 2023 March 31, 2024 to be a Level 2 measurement as they are not publicly traded.
+The fair value of our 2027 Notes is determined based on the closing trading price per \$1,000 of the Notes as of the last day of trading for the period.
+We consider the fair value of the 2027 Notes at March 31, 2024 June 30, 2024 and December 31,

+2023 to be a Level 2 measurement as they are not publicly traded.
 The fair value of the Notes is primarily affected by the trading price of our common stock and market interest rates.